svianaj/OSVAS/README.md

      VPD: VPD_F
      NEE: NEE_VUT_REF
 ```
-The configuration file above will be treated by Write_ICOS_forcing to generate forcing files in ascci or netcdf format according to the defined datasets and transformations, and by ICOS_Flux_downloader to generate a validation dataset from the different ICOS datasets specified in the Validation_data block.
+The configuration file above will be treated by `Write_ICOS_forcing.ipynb` to generate forcing files in ascci or netcdf format according to the defined datasets and transformations, and by `ICOS_Flux_downloader.ipynb` to generate a validation dataset from the different ICOS datasets specified in the Validation_data block.
 In both cases, if several datasets with different sampling rates are provided, the data will be upsampled to a common (smallest) timedelta.

 ## Next Steps
-- Additional scripts for **model output validation** will be included soon.
+- Additional instructions for **model output validation** will be included soon.